 An implied private right of action is defined by courts rather than Congress.
 If Congress does not explicitly spell out who or how individuals can bring federal lawsuits to enforce the law at hand, it is up to the court system to determine if a non-governmental figure has the ability to pursue relief via the courts.

 The DOJ has limited time and resources; lawsuits by private parties have long been essential in advancing civil and voting rights.
-Under current U.S. Attorney General Merrick Garland, the DOJ has filed a total of eight voting rights and redistricting lawsuits, five of which are actively ongoing.
-As of May 4, 2023, the DOJ’s five ongoing lawsuits represent only 2.4% of the 210 active voting rights and redistricting cases that Democracy Docket is currently tracking.
+Under current U.S. Attorney General Merrick Garland, the DOJ has filed a total of nine voting rights and redistricting lawsuits, five of which are actively ongoing.
+As of April 10, 2024, the DOJ’s five ongoing lawsuits represent only 2.3% of the 216 active voting rights and redistricting cases that Democracy Docket is currently tracking.

 Defending democracy podcast The Right Wing’s Latest Legal Theory